 This development in the M-X-T Zone will be subject to the requirements of the 2010 Prince George's County Landscape Manual.
 Specifically, the site is subject to Section 4.1, Residential Requirements; Section 4.3, Parking Lot Requirements; Section 4.4, Screening Requirements; Section 4.6, Buffering Development from Streets; Section 4.7, Buffering Incompatible Uses; Section 4.9, Sustainable Landscaping Requirements., and Section 4.10 Requirements for Private Streets.
 Conformance with these requirements will be evaluated at the time of DSP.

-18. Westphalia Sector Development Review Advisory Council-The Westphalia Sector Development Review Advisory Council did not provided comments on the subject PPS.
+15. Westphalia Sector Development Review Advisory Council-At the time of this writing, the Westphalia Sector Development Review Advisory Council has not provided comments on the subject application.